-Dealing with colleagues successfully is the most important thing in ascertaining whether you will get the impact and authority needed to achieve your objectives.
+Dealing with colleagues successfully at the workplace is the most important thing in ascertaining the impact needed to achieve your objectives.
 Regardless of your job or your place of work, dealing with colleagues successfully is mandatory for success.
 Therefore, dealing with colleagues productively on daily basis makes work more enjoyable and exciting.
 Nevertheless, dealing with workmates is both a pleasure as well as a challenge.
 On the other hand, dealing with colleagues effectively is an expertise that you can gain knowledge of.

 Here is how you can turn out to be the most victorious at dealing with colleagues at work.